john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 ### Permutations

 A common desire is to randomly order an existing sequence of values.
-NumPy provides two basic ways to do just that.
+NumPy provides two basic ways to do that.

 #### Shuffle